quapka/sqc-project-plan/README.md

 ### Code testing

 The code should have _sufficient_ (more than 90+\%) test coverage.
 The tests should range from simple unit tests (at the level of an individual functions) and functional tests to as close to the real-case use as possible (running on actual mining devices and pool servers).
-Real hardware tests can come at costs and support from existing mining pools might be asked for.

 Tests on multiple levels and scenarios will be implemented.
 The specifications mention various setups, multiple mining devices, backends, proxies.
 As many as possible should be tested out of those if they are not covered by another setup.
 To help refactoring _implementation details independent_ tests will be attempted.